- Cluster of long, rigid leaves, each ending in a sharp point

 - California thrashers, deer, rats, and other birds eat the plant

-- Also called foothill yucca, Spanish bayonet, and Our Lord’s Candle because of its flower
+- The chaparral yucca is also called the foothill yucca, Spanish bayonet, and Our Lord’s Candle because of its flower shape.

 Sources: California Native Plant Society; Writing For Nature